 Ensure you don’t get lumbered with fakes by seeking out one of the cosy La Casa del Habanos dotted across the capital.
 In these specialist stores you’ll have expertly trained assistants at your beck and call, whose extensive knowledge will bring you up to speed on the finest hand rolled cigars Cuba can offer.

 La Casa del Habano Fabrica de Partagas, housed within the grounds of the old factory, has long been established as a popular stop off for tourists on the tobacco trail, and as a result, it does get busy.
 But it’s still worth visiting this 20 year-old store, simply to soak up the atmosphere.
 La Casa del Habano in Miramar, situated on 5th Ave, (Calle 5ta No. 1407, Esquina 16) was the first high-end smoking saloon in Cuba when it opened its doors in 1990.
 Since then it has become a popular haunt for ardent cigar fans who descend on the city each year.
-Not far away is another great spot located a stone’s throw from the harbour.
-Housed within the cigar-themed hotel Conde Villanueva is La Casa del Habano Villanueva.
-Their resident Torcedor (cigar roller) is a fountain of knowledge and will help you choose from a wide range of Habanos to try in the comfortable yet classic smoking lounge.
+Not far away is another great spot located a stone’s throw from the harbour, housed within the cigar-themed hotel Conde Villanueva is La Casa del Habano Villanueva.
+Their resident Torcedor (cigar roller) is a fountain of knowledge and will help you choose from a wide range of Habanos to try.

 Header image: Cuban man smoking a cigar © Les Haines/Flickr